Belonging to the legume family Fabaceae, astragalus is actually a large genus of plants numbering over 2000 species (1).

 More recently, manufacturers have developed a process in which astragalosides can be extracted from the root, in order to make concentrates.

-Many people therefore choose to take an astragalus supplement to support their immune system (such as the product Astragalus extract, a liquid supplement standardized to 16% polysaccharides).
-Others take one to boost their defenses against allergens (with a synergistic formulation such as Aller Fight, which contains astragalus, pine maritime, spirulina ...)
+Many people therefore choose to take an astragalus supplement to support their immune system (such as the product Astragalus extract, a liquid supplement standardised to 16% polysaccharides).
+Others take one to boost their defences against allergens (with a synergistic formulation such as Aller Fight, which contains astragalus, pine maritime, spirulina ...)

 Astragalus is also rich in the powerful polyphenols called flavonoids.
 In vitro studies have demonstrated astragalus’ ability to inhibit lipid peroxidation in the myocardium by 40% (5).

-Its high polysaccharide content also means it has an effect on pancreatic hormone receptors, potentially helping to reduce levels of blood sugar, triglycerides and lipoproteins (6).
+Its high polysaccharide content also means it has an effect on insulin receptors, potentially helping to reduce levels of blood sugar, triglycerides and lipoproteins (6).

 In this way, astragalus can help to protect cardiac function and maintain normal blood pressure.

-Astragalus has powerful antioxidant properties and is recognized for playing an active role in rejuvenating the skin and helping to maintain its suppleness and elasticity (7).
+Astragalus has powerful antioxidant properties and is recognised for playing an active role in rejuvenating the skin and helping to maintain its suppleness and elasticity (7).

-Certain studies have focused on the ability of one of astragalus’ compounds, astragaloside IV, to act on telomerase, the telomere-shortening process that contributes to cellular aging (8).
+Certain studies have focused on the ability of one of astragalus’ compounds, astragaloside IV, to act on telomerase, the telomere-shortening process that contributes to cellular ageing (8).

-That’s why some individuals keen to delay the effects of aging supplement with astragaloside IV (by taking the product Astragaloside IV 98%, standardized to 98% astragaloside IV).
+That’s why some individuals keen to delay the effects of ageing supplement with astragaloside IV (by taking the product Astragaloside IV 98%, standardised to 98% astragaloside IV).
 A very popular variant is cycloastragenol, another astragalus molecule with a similar structure to that of astragaloside IV (see the supplement Cycloastragenol).

 Astragalus is more generally a tonic which supports physical and mental well-being.
 It is also classified as an adaptogen (in other words, it increases the body’s resistance to stress).
 Indeed, astragalus has been used for thousands of years in Ayurvedic medicine primarily for its adaptogen benefits (9).